Reworking the Levain Bakery Copycat CookieMarch 11, 2009 at 1:52 am | Posted in Cookies, Dessert | 236 Comments

 Now that’s more like it!

 Before I get to what I did with the cookie, I have to tell you a little story.
-A while back I received a comment that in throes of PMS I deleted because I thought it was someone going out of their way to attenuate my cookie – aka a troll.
+A while back I received a comment, and in the throes of PMS I deleted, because I thought it was someone going out of their way to attenuate my cookie – aka a troll.
 The comment, as I recall, was …

 First off, I wish I did not delete it, and just replied to him/her, considering I stated that I could take and wanted any kind of constructive critiquing/criticism to help make whatever it was I cooked or baked, better.
 I wouldn’t call that anonymous person’s comment constructive criticism by any stretch of the imagination, but it did deserve a reply.

-An extra cup of flour and any addition or change in leavenings make a huge difference in a cookie (see experimentation photos above)!
+An extra cup of flour and any addition or change in leavenings make a huge difference in a cookie (see experimentation photos above and Alton Brown’s 6 million variations on chocolate chip cookies)!
 This is why baking is called a science.
 Why else would there be such a variety of textures, sizes, heights ( eg: flat and crispy, flat and chewy, cakey, puffy etc) of basic chocolate chip cookies all over the nation/world?
-Your basic, non-gluten free, non-vegan chocolate chip cookie contains pretty much the same ingredients – butter (or shortening – bleccch) solid or melted, white sugar, brown sugar, flour and chocolate chips.
+Your basic, non-gluten free, non-vegan chocolate chip cookie contains pretty much the same ingredients – butter (or shortening – bleccch) solid or melted, white sugar, brown sugar, eggs, flour and chocolate chips.
 Salt is sometimes (and should be) added, as is vanilla extract.

 Back to the good stuff, the new and improved Levain copycat!
 All I really did was change the amount of sugars, incorporating some dark brown sugar for extra flavor.
 I also changed the kosher salt to table salt or fine sea salt because frankly, kosher salt is coarse and doesn’t incorporate completely throughout the dough as a finer ground salt would.
 You could always give kosher salt a spin in the spice grinder to break it down, if preferred.
 You could also use all light brown sugar and forgo the dark brown, as the most important factor here is increasing the brown sugar and decreasing the white sugar.